Church of St James, Liverpool

 St James' Church is an Anglican church in St James Place, Toxteth, Liverpool, England.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building.
-Having been declared redundant in 1974, it returned to active use in 2010.
+Having been declared redundant in 1974, it returned to active use in 2010 as St James in the City.

 History

 The church was built in 1774–75 by Cuthbert Bisbrown, who probably also designed it.
-The timber roof was added in 1846 by William Culshaw.
+Originally a chapel of ease for the parish of Walton, the church acquired its own parish in 1844.
+Its congregation, which reflected the area's diverse population of affluent merchants and industrial labourers, included black settlers from West Africa, the Caribbean and America.
+A new timber roof was added in 1846 by William Culshaw.
 The chancel, designed by H. Havelock Sutton, was built in 1900.
 On 1 October 1974 the church was declared redundant, and on 9 June 1976 was vested in the Churches Conservation Trust.

-In May 2010 the church was returned to the Liverpool Diocese, and was re-opened as the Church of St James in the City.
-As it was in a "semi-derelict condition", a marquee was erected within the church to allow the resumption of worship.
-Meanwhile, repairs are being undertaken to secure the maintenance of the church's structure.
-It is intended that the building should be used, in addition for worship, as a 600-seater auditorium and an exhibition centre.
+In 2009, the church was returned to the Liverpool Diocese, and was re-opened in 2010 as the Church of St James in the City.
+As the building was in a semi-derelict condition, a marquee was erected inside the church to allow the immediate resumption of worship while repair work was ongoing.
+An urgent roof replacement was carried out between 2011–2012, along with other structural repairs, but the parochial council was unable to secure funding for further work.
+The marquee was incrementally expanded to meet the needs of the growing congregation, but the building remained unsuitable for full use, due to minor safety issues and a lack of running water.
+In 2018, however, a kitchen, toilets and an office were installed, and by 2021 the renovation project was complete, with the addition of several new rooms and a mezzanine floor.